devanrivera98/WatchList/README.md

 # WatchList

-A front end web application that allows the user to search up a movie/tv show and add it to their list of entertainment they want to watch.
+A front end web application that allows users to search for movies or television show and add them to their list of entertainment they want to watch.

 ## Why I Built This

-As a movie lover, I got inspired to create an app that helps me remember which movies or shows I want to watch.
-With this app, I no longer have to struggle to recall their titles because I can keep track of them easily.
-It's a simple and convenient way to manage my movie-watching goals.
+As a movie lover, I was inspired to create an app that helps me remember which movies or shows I want to watch.
+With this app, I no longer struggle to recall their titles because I can easily keep track of them.
+It provides a simple and convenient way to manage my movie-watching goals.

 ## Technologies Used